irinascurtu/siit-net/oop.md

 # OOP
+### Descriptions
+these problems have as a goal to model the requested functionality, but also to provide the simplest and cleanest implementations.
+Keep an eye on naming and data types

 ## 1.
 Make an application where to model a animals keeping in mind that:
 - any kind you model is an animal